 Above: Plants are 8 to 24 inches tall with opposite leaves.

 Below: The small flower heads usually have 5 white ray florets and 15 to 35 yellow disc florets.
-Stems have spreading white hair.
+2nd photo - The phyllaries are in two series, elliptic in shape.
+3rd photo - Stems have spreading white hair.

 Below: The upper leaf surface (1st photo) and the lower surface have long white hair as does the leaf margin.